schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Acute Association

-A cook likes a alligator at a eroded conveyor.
+A cook likes an alligator at an eroded conveyor.

 ## Hallway